amrutabshinde/Story/manuscript/final-scenes/nick-heartbreak-and-airports.md

 Chips are still not food.
 Please eat something real.

-I laughed.
-A genuine, deep laugh that rattled my chest—not the polite performance I usually gave, but the real thing.
-It felt like months of built-up pressure finally finding an escape valve.

 I watched as Amy typed back: Goodnight Leo.
 A second later, his reply flashed: Eat something.
 She locked the phone with a decisive click.

 "Tell you what," Amy said, looking at me thoughtfully.
 "If this weekend goes south and it doesn't work out with Miles... we should probably just get married."

 I choked on my own breath, laughing.
-"Are you proposing to me right now at a baggage claim?"
+"Are you proposing to me right now at a airport depature gate?"

 "Ew, no," she said, wrinkling her nose playfully.
 "Not like that.
 We can just be each other’s backup plans."